darwinia-network/crab-docs/docs/builders/interact/hardhat.md

 await box.store(5)
 ```

-The transaction will be signed by your Moonbase account and broadcast to the network.
+The transaction will be signed by your Pangolin account and broadcast to the network.
 The output should look similar to:

 ![Transaction output](/images/hardhat/hardhat-images-4.png)